Aerobatics

 NC117W With Paramount

-Then, on August 8, 1936, to United Air Services, Ltd., Burbank, CA, owned by Paul Mantz.
+It then moved, on August 8, 1936, to United Air Services, Ltd., Burbank, CA, owned by Paul Mantz.
 It was modified to take wing cameras as of August 24, 1937.
 As shown in the image below, it also had a swiveling cockpit camera and was used for motion picture work.

 NC117W in Motion Picture Work